-How to Speak to Your Neighbours about Japanese Knotweed in [2023]
+How to Speak to Your Neighbours about Japanese Knotweed

 Section 1: What is Japanese Knotweed?

 Japanese knotweed (Fallopian japonica) is a perennial plant native to East Asia.
 It was introduced to Europe in the 19th century as a decorative plant.
-Moreover it is now classified as one of the world’s most invasive species and has become a serious problem in many parts of the world.
+Moreover, it is now classified as one of the world’s most invasive species and has become a severe problem in many parts of the world.
 Japanese knotweed grows aggressively, forming dense stands that can smother other plants, damage infrastructure, and impact property values.

 Section 2: How Does Japanese Knotweed Spread?